robbert-vdh/yabridge/README.md

 It is also possible to use yabridge with multiple Wine prefixes.
 Yabridge will automatically detect and use the Wine prefix the plugin's `.dll` file is located in.
-Alternatively you can set the `WINEPREFIX` environment variable to override the Wine prefix for all instances of yabridge.
+Alternatively, you can set the `WINEPREFIX` environment variable to override the Wine prefix for all instances of yabridge.

 ### Search path setup